Fringe benefits tax: What it is and how it works in Australia

 4. Calculate the payable FBT

-Now apply the FBT rate to calculate the amount of fringe benefits tax you owe.
-For the 2024–25 financial year, the FBT rate is 47%.
-The FBT rate changes over time, so check the ATO’s current rates.
+Now apply the fringe benefits tax rate to calculate the amount you owe.
+For the 2024–25 financial year, the rate is 47%.
+Check the current fringe benefits tax rates on the Australian Taxation Office website.

 The formula is: